Surviving Chairman Ma: Life in the shadow of China's Alibaba

 But with few firms able to compete head-on with Alibaba, retailers are scrambling to find a niche market, or leverage existing strengths, such as offline networks or social media.

-Yixun, also known as 51Buy, makes use of WeChat, the popular social messaging app of its parent Tencent Holdings Ltd (0700.HK), to lure shoppers online.
+Yixun, also known as 51Buy, makes use of WeChat, the popular social messaging app of its parent Tencent Holdings Ltd, to lure shoppers online.

 "If you specialize you can do better than mega sites that try and do everything for everybody," said Jeff Walters, China-based partner with Boston Consulting Group.